All Episodes

 Listen, you raised some really good points, Joe.

-You're a very thoughtful person, but I feel a certain sense of of justice and the need to get to truth.
+You're a very thoughtful person, but I feel a certain sense of justice and the need to get to truth.

 You know, there's a lot happening.

-And I just feel, you know, as every day you we have to remind you a little bit of what we've uncovered because the story is long and complicated, and then we always add the new stuff.
+And I just feel, you know, as every day, we have to remind you a little bit of what we've uncovered because the story is long and complicated.

-We're in the last year it's been an uphill climb.
+But I will tell you this, where in the last year, it's been an uphill climb.

-We're now on the down side of this investigation, and things are gonna move very, very quickly, and I believe a special counsel will be appointed, and I believe that hopefully there's enough good people that believe in truth and justice, the constitution, equal out uh equal application under the law that we're gonna get to the bottom of all of this.
+And I believe that hopefully there's enough good people that believe in truth and justice, the Constitution, equal application under the law, that we're going to get to the bottom of all of this.

-Uh Maddie is in North Carolina.
+Maddie is in North Carolina.

 Maddie, how are you?